marcopeg/amazing-postgresql/projects/postgres-hasura-101/README.md

 The goal of this project is to create the GraphQL APIs for a simple e-commerce solution using PostgreSQL and Hasura.io.

+Our target size is nothing short than [Amazon.com](https://landingcube.com/amazon-statistics/)

+- ~2.3 million sellers
+- ~12 million products in the catalog
+- ~584 million orders a year -> ~18 orders per second
+- ~112 million customers in US

 ---

 ## Table of Contents